 Our Club Constitution, Policies and Procedures will help you understand how we operate.

-York Artistic Swimming Club fully adopted all relevant Ontario Artistic Swimming Policies and Procedures, including but not limited to:
+York Artistic Swimming Club fully adopted all relevant Ontario Artistic Swimming and Canada Artistic Swimming Policies and Procedures, including but not limited to: